CWES Assessment - When to Refer for Assessment

 In-House Assessment Referrals

-• Does not obtain employment after completing any pre-Assessment job service activity.
+• Does not obtain employment after completing any pre-assessment job service activity.

 • Does not read or write in English or in their native language and this limitation negatively impacts the ability to obtain or retain employment.